Table of Contents

 Material Choice

-The material of types of vacuum cups determines durability, environmental compatibility, and surface suitability.
+The material of the types of vacuum cups determines durability, environmental compatibility, and surface suitability.
+Learn more about material handling suction cup materials.

 • Nitrile Rubber (NBR): Durable and oil-resistant, ideal for handling metal sheets or wooden panels in manufacturing.